 When tea or coffee is provided it is customary for each member to pay 50p to the host.

 P.S.
 If your Group closes and you have items that may be of use to another group kindly inform the Group Co-ordinators.

 Summary of insurance cover provided for you by the Third Age Trust

-The cover will indemnify all U3A members against any claims which you could become legally liable to pay as a result of accidental injury to or death of any person.
-Also for accidental loss or damage to material property not belonging to you which arises or is caused in connection with the ‘business’ of the U3A.
+The cover will indemnify all U3A members against any claims which you could become legally liable to pay as a result of accidental injury to any person.
+It also covers accidental loss or damage to property including a U3A host’s house which arises or is caused in connection with the ‘business’ of the U3A.

 For more information click on the link (updated 7/2018) Insurance_advice_sheet-1 v2